Last updated on 5 July 2022

 2. Open File Location

-If you want to see where all of your files are stored, all you need to do is right-click on your database, and choose “Reveal File Location.”
+Right-click on your database, and choose “Reveal File Location”.
 This will open a file explorer window, where you will be able to see all of your projects.

 And this is basically how you can find the location of your DaVinci Resolve projects.
 Of course, there are a few more things you can do to make your experience more friendly.

 Over 800 unique drag & drop animations that work directly in DaVinci Resolve.
 Improve your video editing with professional video editing tools.
 No need to hire animators at a high cost & look more professional.